blitzagency/amigo-swift/docs/index.rst

-..
-Amigo documentation master file, created by sphinx-quickstart on Fri Jul 31 12:14:29 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Amigo's documentation!
+Welcome to Amigo!
 =================================

-A SQLite ORM for Swift backed by FMDB.
+A Rough Draft of a SQLite ORM for Swift backed by `FMDB <https://github.com/ccgus/fmdb>`_

 But What About CoreData?